 Chateau Margaux

 Tasting 2015 Pavillon Blanc du Chateau Margaux.
-From the left - Alex Rychlewski, Ivar Bjurner, Niko Dukan, Thibault Pontallier, Piyapa Bjurner and Sebastien Vergne (Ch.
+From the left - Alex Rychlewski, Ivar Bjurner, Niko Dukan, Thibault Pontallier, Piyapa Bjurner, and Sebastien Vergne (Ch.
 Margaux's technical director).

-Pavillon Rouge represents 23% of the total crop and is 74% Cabernet Sauvignon, 20% Merlot, 4% Petit Verdot and 1% Cabernet Franc.
+Pavillon Rouge represents 23% of the total crop and is 74% Cabernet Sauvignon, 20% Merlot, 4% Petit Verdot, and 1% Cabernet Franc.
 Probably one of the very best wines ever produced at the property.
-Big concentration, intensity, strong backbone, silky fruit and tannin, excellent acidity and stunning finish.
+Big concentration, intensity, strong backbone, silky fruit and tannin, excellent acidity, and stunning finish.
 93-94p.

-Pavillon Blanc has had a small yield, only 20 hl/ha, 100% Sauvignon Blanc which reached 14% in alcohol (perfect ripeness).
+Pavillon Blanc had a small yield, only 20 hl/ha, 100% Sauvignon Blanc which reached 14% in alcohol (perfect ripeness).
 The 2015 vintage is the first one with organic treatment in the vineyard.
-Aromatic and fresh with a significant scent of acacia and grapefruit, rich, refined and with great acidity.
+Aromatic and fresh with a significant scent of acacia and grapefruit, rich, refined, and with great acidity.
 Awesomely long finish.
 Best Pavillon Blanc ever for me.
 94p.

 Pichon Baron

-Pibran - strong and tight, very good acidity, fine concentration, well-structured, fine balance and meaty aftertaste.
+Pibran - strong and tight, very good acidity, fine concentration, well-structured, fine balance, and meaty aftertaste.
 91p.

-Les Tourelles de Longueville - somewhat rusty and tight, quite some oak, good structure and firm finish with a slight dryness.
+Les Tourelles de Longueville - somewhat rusty and tight, quite some oak, good structure, and firm finish with a slight dryness.
 88-89p.

-Blanc de Suduiraut- nice, round and charming acacia flower, nice acidity, soft finish.
+Blanc de Suduiraut- nice, round, and charming acacia flower, nice acidity, soft finish.
 90p.

 Pichon Comtesse